google/WebFundamentals/src/site/the-essentials/multi-device-layouts/layout-basics/index.markdown

   <img src="imgs/sxs-vp-fixed.png" class="wide" alt="Side by side view of a page with a fixed with element and an element at 100% width." />
 </figure>

+{% include modules/takeaway.liquid  title="Key Takeaways" type="learning" list=page.key-takeaways.size-content-to-vp %}

 ## Use CSS Media Queries For Responsiveness

-{% include modules/takeaway.liquid title="Key Takeaways" type="learning" list=page.key-takeaways.media-queries %}

 Media queries are simple filters that can be applied to CSS styles.
 They make it easy to change styles based on the characteristics of the device rendering